philwhiles/frettler/README.md

 ## Synopsis
 This is a CLI program, written in Java 11, that calculates scales, modes and chords and displays them on fretboard representations.
-The rendering uses Unicode boxing characters and ANSI colour coding, the latter of which does not work in a standard Windows command prompt, so has been disabled in the generated Windows bat file.
-If you install an ANSI capable console in Windows (see below), edit the build.bat to re-enable color support.
+It comes with out of the box knowledge of the standard tuning and number of strings for guitar, bass guitar, mandolin, ukelele and banjo, but through use of the optional arguments, can display its full scales and chords for any fretted instrument you may imagine.

-Frettler perfoms all of its scale and chord calculations using first principles. ie it does not resort to using tables of data obtained from online references etc.
+Frettler performs most of its scale and chord calculations using first principles, only the `chord` subcommand resorts to a database of predetermined fingerings.
-The only data it needs to perform its calculations, is the definition of individual intervals, and the scale and chord patterns individual use of those intervals.

 **UPDATE** Frettler now has over 1000 chords in its chord definitions to use to display fingerings.
 The internet archive of OLGA provided the fingering definitions, all of which have been munged into Frettlers own repesentation, including chords with added notes.
 The horizontal and vertical views are also capable of displaying these chords with added notes.